Aimé Simard: Murders in 1997

 On 5 March 1997, Kane was asked by his RCMP handlers about Simard, whom he called "very unpredictable and dangerous...capable of anything".
 In the meantime, Simard murdered the principle eyewitness to the shooting he had done in February in Quebec City.
 On 28 March 1997, Simard killed Jean-Marc Caissy in Montreal.
 Simard later testified that the orders for the "hit" came from the Rocker president Gregory Woolley.
-Caissy of the Rock Machine was killed leaving a hockey area in Montreal, when Simard walked up to him, shot him in the head, and then dialed 555 357 on his pager to alert his superior Pierre Provencher that the murder was done.
+Caissy of the Rock Machine was killed leaving a hockey area in Montreal, when Simard walked up to him, shot him in the head, and then paged his superior Pierre Provencher with the message text "555 357" to let him know the murder was done.
 Simard testified about his murders: "Killing them isn't everything.
 It has to be sickening, disgusting.
 You have to cut up their faces".
 Simard testified that he shot Caissy in the face five times at close range to mutilate his face.

 Simard left the murder weapon, a Magnum handgun, at a locker at the Pro-Gym where it was found by a janitor, who reported the gun to the police.
 Ballistic tests showed the Magnum was the gun that had killed Caissy, which left the police wondering why Simard had left the gun at the gym instead of throwing it away.
 On 11 April 1997, Simard was arrested by the Service de police de la Ville de Montréal after he went back to the gym to retrieve his gun.
 After his arrest, Simard agreed to become a délateur (informer) and named all of the crimes he had committed, including the murder of McFarlane.
 Both Kane and Simard were charged with the murder of Mcfarlane.
 The government decided to take advantage of this opportunity and transformed Simard into their personal weapon; as a government witness.
 Simard decided to accept to betray the Rockers and Hells Angels, which made him a target for the Hells Angels group.
 The revelation that Kane had been involved in the murder of McFarlane caused a major crisis in inter-police relations, as the RCMP sought to protect their informer Kane.